 Long-distance buses were unknown to me until I moved to Argentina.
 They are immensely popular in Buenos Aires.
 You really get everywhere in Argentina from the capital.
-Although it took a while to find where your journey starts with a long-distance bus travel from Buenos Aires.
+Although it took a while to find where your journey starts with long-distance bus travel from Buenos Aires.

-Read also: the best things to do in Buenos Aires
+Read also: the best 20 things to do in Buenos Aires

 Long-distance bus travel from Buenos Aires

-Safety of long-distances buses
+Safety of long-distance buses

 My three major journeys with long-distance buses have always been good and safe.
 My friends and my favorite bus companies are Via Bariloche or Andesmar.